1430 - Administrative/Supervisory Performance Management and Probation

 Increases in a school or district administrator's salary shall be awarded based on results of the school or district administrator's most recent evaluation as defined by Section 35A-8a-702.

-Form 143- Notice of Supervisory Probationary Period
+Form 143A- Notice of Administrative Supervisory Probationary Period